tahnimmahir-pm/AI-Business-Analyst-Agent/README.md

 - Do not commit real API keys.
 Use environment variables.
 - SQL is LLM-generated; in production, apply schema guards, allowlists, or a SQL validator.

-## Roadmap
-- Richer charting and visualization selection
-- Semantic caching of questions/answers
-- Recommendation engine for inventory/pricing suggestions

-## License
-MIT (or your preferred license)